 You can be the best of Christians and still be dissatisfied in your relationship with God.
 If this is the case, I challenge you to look at what you’re worshiping.
 Is it your knowledge about God, or is it God Himself?
 Our spiritual actions, good deeds, and holy character are not the point of our faith, but a by-product of it.
 The point of Christianity is a thriving relationship with the Living God.

-You see, God Himself can’t be unsatisfying.
+God Himself can’t be unsatisfying.
 He is the Creator of Life, of you, of everything you have and do and breathe and live.
 Just as I found joy in my relationship with Josh as a person (not what he could do for me), if you are dissatisfied with God, my friend, your relationship with Him is most likely impersonal.

 God is a Person